An Expert Report on Chemical Changes and Equilibrium

 Water is often called the "universal solvent" because of its remarkable ability to dissolve a wide variety of substances.
 This ability stems directly from its molecular structure: its polarity (due to a bent shape and electronegative oxygen atom) and its capacity to form extensive hydrogen bonds.
 Water is not merely a passive medium; it often actively participates in reactions via hydrolysis.

-📸 Source/Description: The partially positive hydrogen of one water molecule is attracted to the partially negative oxygen of another, forming a hydrogen bond.
-This network gives water its unique cohesive properties and solvent capabilities.
+📊 Diagram: The partially positive hydrogen of one water molecule is attracted to the partially negative oxygen of another, forming a hydrogen bond.

 B. Expressing Solution Concentration (High Importance)